eecs110/winter2021/pages/syllabus.md

 Tutorials will be graded pass/fail.
 Even if you don't get everything working perfectly, you will still get full credit if you demonstrate a good-faith effort.
 You must submit **at least 7 tutorials**, but are encouraged to complete them all.

+### Schedule is subject to change
+It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
+This includes material presented and announcements made in class, via email, or on Piazza.

 ## Course Staff
 We have 22 peer mentors (undergraduates) and 2 graduate TAs to help you: